 Our focus is on in-depth commentary on issues that matter to Australians and our place in the world.
 We publish new stories daily, covering politics and public policy, the economy, defence and security matters, climate change and the environment, as well as religion and faith, media and the arts.

-Pearls & Irritations began as a blog in January 2013 because John Menadue was concerned about several important issues.
+Pearls and Irritations began as a blog in January 2013 because John Menadue was concerned about several important issues.
 The first was how good policy discussion was being crowded out by gamesmanship, personal gossip, faction fights devoid of content and a ‘gotcha’ media style.
-Second was the importance of political action which is so much discredited and derided by populists and conservatives.
+Second was the importance of political action which is so regularly discredited and derided by populists and conservatives.

 Politics is about how power is exercised.
-It is a noble calling which must be restored in public estimation.
+It is a noble calling and it must be restored in the public’s estimation.
 The third was the preoccupation of Australian mainstream media with newsfeeds out of US and UK, to the neglect of media coverage and interest in our own region.
-We really do have a ‘white man’s media’
+We really do have a ‘white man’s media’.